TechHutTV/homelab/proxy/README.md

 This will mirror the steps above, with some slight differeces.
 In NGINX Proxy Manager navigate to _Hosts > Add Proxy Host_.
 Add the domain name for the service (ie. example.com) and select http (this may vary on if the service is running on https locally) then add the local IP and port for the service you want forwarded to that domain.
 If you want to test everything check below.

 #### Testing
 There is a simple container we can use to test our domain with the local IP.
 In the terminal run the docker command below on the same machine that is running your Proxy Manager.
+This is also avalible as docker compose in the compose.yaml file in this repository.
 ```
 docker run -p 8888:80/tcp "karthequian/helloworld:latest"
 ```